PeterFogh/dvc_dask_use_case/README.md

     1. `dvc remote modify ahsoka_cache keyfile [PATH_TO_YOUR_PUBLIC_SSH_KEY] --global`
     1. `dvc config cache.ssh ahsoka_cache --global`

-The setup of this DVC and Dask test have been performed as follow:
+This use case of DVC and Dask has been set up as follow:

 1. On the remote server do the following, to create the remote DVC data directory for this project (i.e. this use case):
     1. `cd scratch/dvc_users/[REMOTE_USERNAME]`